KongNet: A Multi-headed Deep Learning Model for Detection and Classification of Nuclei in Histopathology Images: Method

 \subsection{Datasets}

-The primary dataset used to develop KongNet is the MONKEY Challenge dataset~\cite{ref_monkey_challenge} (MONKEY dataset), which focuses on detecting monocytes and lymphocytes.
-To assess the generalisability of our approach across diverse cell types and tissue conditions, we further train and evaluate the model on four additional datasets: the CoNIC dataset~\cite{conic}, PanNuke dataset~\cite{pannuke_extension}, the PUMA Challenge~\cite{ref_puma_paper} dataset (PUMA dataset), and the 2025 MIDOG challenge datasets.
+The primary dataset used to develop KongNet is the MONKEY Challenge dataset~\cite{ref_monkey_challenge} (MONKEY dataset), which focuses on detecting monocytes and lymphocytes in PAS-stained kidney biopsies.
+To assess the generalisability of our approach across different tissue types, staining protocols, and cell types, we further train and evaluate the model on four additional datasets: the CoNIC dataset~\cite{conic}, PanNuke dataset~\cite{pannuke_extension}, the PUMA Challenge~\cite{ref_puma_paper} dataset (PUMA dataset), and the 2025 MIDOG challenge datasets.
+A summary of all the datasets used in work is listed in Table~\ref{datasets_table}.